Academic Handbook Operations

 1. Bins are located in various areas around the campus and have appropriate signage to display what items should be placed in them.

-3. No black bags and/or other colour bags are to be used for the disposal of waste.
+3. No black bags and/or other coloured or opaque bags are to be used for the disposal of waste.
 All bags must be clear.

 5. No refuse shall be placed anywhere other than in the proper bins provided.
 The onsite cleaning team is responsible for the transportation of waste to the Landlord’s loading bay area.